Very little is known about this Saint Olivia. She is mentioned in many sources, but usually with only one sentence.

 This page is the most often searched page on this site.
 Please use the contact page to share your thoughts about this Saint Olivia.
 You might tell us about prayers she has answered for you, or why she is special to you.
 If selected, your comments will appear on this page.

 Thank you for maintaining your website where information can be found on St. Olivia.
-It is important for people to get to know their patron saint and information online can even help to name a child as it did for us.
+It is important for people to get to know their patron saint and the information you have provided online can even help to name a child as it did for us.

 My daughter was named Olivia by my wife before her conception, birth, and adoption 3 years after my wife's prayer began.
-Given the name Ella Kristine by her birth mother (who did not know the translation of the name), we were asked what we desired her name to be upon her adoption.
-My wife wanted "Olivia", the name she gave to the unborn child that she had prayed Bishop Fulton Sheen's prayer for.
+Given the name Ella Kristine by her birth mother (who did not know its translation, "She in Christ"), we were asked upon her adoption what name we had chosen for her.
+My wife wanted "Olivia", the name she had given in the Spiritual Adoption prayer of Bishop Fulton Sheen.
 In a situation similar to Zachariah at the birth of my patron saint, John the Baptist, I thought that another name might be better suited for her as there were no Olivia's in our families.
-I proceeded to search the internet for Catholic saints observed on her March 5th birthday and found the miraculous coincidence (God's design) that our daughter was born on the feast day of St. Olivia.
+I proceeded to search the internet for Catholic saints who were observed on her March 5th birthday and found the miraculous coincidence (God's design!) that our daughter was born on the feast day of St. Olivia.
 It was very clear that she was to be named Olivia Christine.
 God continues to do His work through His great witnesses, the saints, and through our Orthodox and Catholic faithful that hold to these traditions.

-Thank you for your prayers for her as we consider as Olivia grows - "what then shall this child be?"
+Thank you for your prayers for all of the unborn children about whom we might ask "what then shall this child be?"

 These testimonies reflect the experience of the writers, to the glory of God Who is wondrous in His Saints.